 Past Medical History: Reports mild depression in college that was managed with weekly cognitive behavioral therapy visits for 1 year.
 Denies any recurrence of symptoms until the past 6 months.

 Social History: Lives with husband and their 25-year-old son.
 Works full-time as an Operations Director for a local health care system.
 Does not smoke and has minimal alcohol use.
-Exercises three times per week—45 to 60 ...
+Exercises three times per week—45 ...